-Hopefully you love grilled romaine as much as I do because I charred the hell out of mine.
+Hopefully, you love grilled romaine as much as I do because I charred the hell out of mine.
 Just look at it – so good!

 I also had fun making my own croutons with leftover cornbread.
 I cheated a bit by doing them on the stovetop (saved me like 10 minutes).
-If you have some time you can always bake them in a sheet pan until brown like traditional croutons. – totally your choice
+If you have some time, you can always bake them in a sheet pan until brown like traditional croutons. – totally your choice

-Finally you just layer everything on top of the grilled romaine.
-Oh man I forgot to mention that I used crumbled goat cheese because I’m addicted to it.
-So that’s going on top along with the smoky Caesar dressing and cornbread croutons.
+Finally, you just layer everything on top of the grilled romaine.
+Oh man, I forgot to mention that I used crumbled goat cheese because I’m addicted to it.
+So that’s going on top, along with the smoky Caesar dressing and cornbread croutons.
 YUM!
-Take this salad to your Labor day party or keep it to yourself (I wouldn’t be mad if you added a nice grilled salmon fillet on top to make dinner proper) either way you win!
+Take this salad to your Labor Day party or keep it to yourself (I wouldn’t be mad if you added a nice grilled salmon fillet on top to make dinner proper); either way, you win!

 Grilled Romaine Salad Ingredients:

-Anchovies-add a salty depth of flavor that pairs well with the smokiness of the grilled romaine.
+Romaine is very hearty and holds up well when grilling.
+Day-old cornbread, adds a hint of sweeties, and its grainy texture crumbs well.
+Anchovies add a salty depth of flavor that pairs well with the smokiness of the grilled romaine.

-How to Grill Romaine Lettuce?
+How to grill Romaine lettuce?